What is a meaningful representation of protein sequences?: Methods

 \paragraph{Optimizing geodesics.} In principal, the geodesics could be found by direct minimization of the expected energy.
 However, empirically we observed that this strategy was prone to diverge, since the optimization landscape is very flat near the initial starting point.
-We therefore instead discretise the entropy landscape into a 2D grid, and form a graph based on this.
-In this graph each node will be a point in the grid, which is connected to its eight nearest neighbours, with the edge weight being the distance.
-Then using Dijkstra's algorithm \cite{Dijkstra59anote} we can very fast get a very robust initialization of each geodesic.
-To get the final geodesic curve we fit a cubic spline \cite{meir_1968} to the discretized curve found by Dijkstra's algorithm, and afterwards do 10 gradient steps to refine the solution.
+We therefore instead discretize the entropy landscape into a 2D grid, and form a graph based on this.
+In this graph each node will be a point in the grid, which is connected to its eight nearest neighbors, with the edge weight being the distance weighted with the entropy.
+Then, using Dijkstra's algorithm \cite{Dijkstra59anote} we can rapidly find a robust initialization of each geodesic.
+To obtain the final geodesic curve we fit a cubic spline \cite{meir_1968} to the discretized curve found by Dijkstra's algorithm, and afterwards do 10 gradient steps over the spline coefficients with respect to the curve energy \eqref{eq:disc_energy} to refine the solution.

-\paragraph{Phylogeny and ancestral reconstruction} We used FastTree2 \cite{Price2010} with standard settings for estimation of phylogenetic trees and subsequently applied the codeml program \cite{adachi1996molphy} from the PAML package for ancestral reconstruction of the internal nodes of the tree. }
+\paragraph{Phylogeny and ancestral reconstruction.} The $n=200$ points used for the ancestral reconstruction were chosen as latent embeddings from the training set that were closest to the trainable cluster centers $\{c_i\}_{i=1}^n$ found during the estimation of the entropy network.
+We used FastTree2 \cite{Price2010} with standard settings for estimation of phylogenetic trees and subsequently applied the codeml program \cite{adachi1996molphy} from the PAML package for ancestral reconstruction of the internal nodes of the tree. }

+\paragraph{Data availability.} All data used in this manuscript originates from publicly available databases.
+The specific sequence data for pre-training and data for the different protein task can be found online: \url{https://github.com/songlab-cal/tape}.
+Data for the $\beta$-lactamase familie can be found here: \url{https://pfam.xfam.org/family/PF00144}.
+Preprocessed data is available through the scripts provided in our code repository.